clampr/Climate-Change-Datasets/README.md

 * [Estimation of greenhouse gas (GHG) emissions from land cover changes in the Legal Amazon](http://dados.gov.br/dataset/inpe-em) This dataset contains annual emissions estimates for the Brazil Legal Amazon.

 * [European Climate Assessment & Dataset](https://www.ecad.eu): Contains series of daily observations at meteorological stations throughout Europe and the Mediterranean.

+* [NASA GISS Global Temperature] (https://data.world/agriculture/nasa-giss-global-temperature) This dataset is Goddard Institute for Space Studies Surface Temperature Analysis -- Land-Ocean Temperature Index (LOTI)

+* [Global Climate Change Data] (https://data.world/data-society/global-climate-change-data) This dataset is about Global Climate Change Data from 1750－2015

+* [Recommended Fishing Lakes and Ponds] (https://data.world/data-ny-gov/mw8j-wduf)  This data displays the locations of top lakes and ponds for fishing in New York State

+* [Recommended Fishing Rivers And Streams] (https://data.world/data-ny-gov/jcxg-7gnm)  This data displays the access locations of rivers and streams for fishing in New York State